saitamasahil/skyscraper/README.md

 In addition to this brief README, there is the extensive [user manual](https://gemba.github.io/skyscraper).
-It contains everything from [docs/](docs) but with an enhanced layout (mkdocs) which should be easier to navigate.
+It contains everything from [docs/](docs) but with an enhanced layout (mkdocs) which should be easier to read and navigate.

 ----

 A powerful and versatile yet easy to use game scraper written in C++ for use with multiple frontends running on a Linux system (macOS and Windows too, but not officially supported).
 It scrapes and caches various game resources from various scraping sources, including media such as screenshot, cover and video.
 It then gives you the option to generate a game list and artwork for the chosen frontend by combining all of the cached resources.

-All Skyscraper features are [well-documented](docs) and there's also a [F.A.Q](docs/FAQ.md) with answers.
+All Skyscraper features are [well-documented](https://gemba.github.io/skyscraper/) and there's also a [F.A.Q](https://gemba.github.io/skyscraper/FAQ/) with answers.

 ## 🎮Platforms Supported (set with '-p'):
-Check the full list of platforms [here](docs/PLATFORMS.md).
+Check the full list of platforms [here](https://gemba.github.io/skyscraper/PLATFORMS/).

 ## 🕹Frontends Supported (set with '-f'):
 * EmulationStation
 * AttractMode
 * Pegasus
+* RetroBat

 ## 📚Supported scraping modules (set with '-s')
 Skyscraper supports a variety of different scraping sources called *scraping modules*.
 Use these to gather game data into the Skyscraper resource cache.
-Check the full list of scraping modules [here](docs/SCRAPINGMODULES.md) and read more about the resource cache [here](docs/CACHE.md).
+Check the full list of scraping modules [here](https://gemba.github.io/skyscraper/SCRAPINGMODULES/) and read more about the resource cache [here](https://gemba.github.io/skyscraper/CACHE/).

 ## 🧑‍💻Code contributions
 I welcome any contributions, although I would like to keep things backwards compatible.